Sample Sentences forrepudiate (editor-reviewed)

 •

-he had become a sort of walking repudiation of Oxford and all its traditions. (source)repudiation = strong rejectionstandard suffix: The suffix "-tion", converts a verb into a noun that denotes the action or result of the verb.
+Her expression was neutral, but Blomkvist thought he saw a hint of disappointed repudiation in her eyes. (source)repudiation = rejectionstandard suffix: The suffix "-tion", converts a verb into a noun that denotes the action or result of the verb.
 Typically, there is a slight change in the ending of the root verb, as in action, education, and observation.

 -